philsturgeon/phil.bike/src/content/euro-trip-losing-an-axel-nut.md

 on 3 attempts in the past, today it worked!
 Fuck that chain breaker, it's in the bin, more weight saved.

-Chain is sized, cassette is one, time to put this wheel back on.
+Chain is sized, cassette is on, time to put this wheel back on.
 Chain tensioner is on, skewer is in, now I can just...
 Hmm, where is the nut?

-Twenty minutes later, after the teenager working the till and I had gone through the wholew fucking courtyard on our hands and knees, and he even started going through the nasty bins before I snatched it away and said "Please no, this is my job!" and got in there picking through fag ash...
+Twenty minutes later, after the teenager working the till and I had gone through the whole fucking courtyard on our hands and knees, and he even started going through the nasty bins before I snatched it away and said "Please no, this is my job!" and got in there picking through fag ash...